Scams come in all shapes and sizes, from dodgy emails to fake sites, SMS or Whatsapp, there are lots of attacks and these are growing with frequency.

 It’s important that you identify what information has been stolen or if a virus has been installed as soon as possible.
 If you’ve given out personal information, such as banking information or credit card details, contact the relevant companies immediately and let them know what has happened.

-You can also contact Action Fraud, the UK’s national fraud and cyber-crime reporting centre.
-It provides a central point of contact for information about fraud and cyber-crime and can help you report fraud if you’ve fallen victim.
+Action Fraud, the UK’s national fraud and cyber-crime reporting centre, provides a central point of contact for information about fraud and cyber-crime and can help you report fraud if you’ve fallen victim.